 His salary was increased to €12m and his contract extended until 2016 ahead of the 2009-10 campaign.

 Messi won the Spanish Super Cup, the Uefa Super Cup and the World Club Cup in the opening half of the season before he etched his name onto the Ballon d’Or for the first time.

-Guardiola switched Messi to a false nine role in the middle of the season.
-It was a move that proved a masterstroke following 47 goals in all competitions.
+Guardiola opted to deploy Messi in a false nine role in the middle of the season.
+It was a move that proved a masterstroke as Messi netted a staggering 47 goals in all competitions.

 FC Barcelona won the La Liga title and the Copa del Rey but lost to Jose Mourinho’s Inter Milan team in the Champions League semi-final.

-Messi got his revenge on Mourinho in 2010-11’s first El Clasico after the South American netted a hat-trick in a 5-0 win over Real Madrid at Camp Nou.
+Messi got his revenge on Mourinho in 2010-11’s first El Clasico as the South American netted a hat-trick in a 5-0 win over Real Madrid at Camp Nou.